tternquist/pihole-unbound-redis/README.md

 Custom Unbound configuration can be stored at `/unbound-config/custom/*.conf`

-Examples can be found at `unbound-config/examples`\
+Examples can be found at `unbound-config/examples` and will override base configuration.

 #### Enabling Unbound DNS Remote Control
 Run the following on the host machine: